BigDataIA-Fall2023-Team3/Assignment-3/README.md

 1. Airflow is utilized to create 2 Pipelines
 - One for Data Acquisition and Embeddings generation
-- Another for Insertion of Embeddings and chunks in Pinevector Database
+- Another for Insertion of Embeddings and chunks in Pinecone Database
 2. Utilizing Open AI A chat bot is modelled to query the data in database
 3. User registration and authentication is done through fast api
 4. The User Interface is provided through streamlit